ssfc/npbenchmark/npbenchmark-main/SDK.GCP/2016 Variations on Memetic Algorithms for Graph Coloring Problems.md

 ## Related works
 ### 2.1 TabuCol
 1. **Even** if the objective function is **worse**, at each iteration, one of the best neighbors which are not inside the tabu list is chosen; If there are several **equal best** moves, one chooses one of them at **random**; (2023年2月12日)
 2. the objective function of the neighbors is not computed from scratch, but only the difference between the two solutions is computed.
-3.
+(2023年2月13日)

+### 2.2 Memetic Algorithms for graph coloring and HEA
+1. In MA, the mutation of the EA is replaced by a local search algorithm.
+(2023年2月13日)
+2. HEA belongs to MA; (2023年2月13日)
+3. The crossover used in HEA is called the Greedy Partition Crossover (GPX); **Drawbacks**: (1) GPX is asymmetrical; (2) GPX is a random crossover; (3) The final step produces many conflicts.
+(2023年2月13日)
+4.